Chicago cops sidelined for allegedly seizing guns without making arrests, then lying about it

 At least four officers from the Calumet District were relieved of their police powers earlier this year as COPA investigated claims they recovered guns without making arrests, then filed bogus paperwork to cover their tracks.

-On March 3, two days after Brown announced he was stepping down, COPA Chief Administrator Andrea Kersten sent a letter to top police officials that laid bare the allegations and pushed for the cops to be benched.
-The letter also raises questions of whether the officers snatched up guns, drugs and cash without turning the evidence in.
+On March 3, two days after Brown announced he was stepping down, Andrea Kersten, COPA’s chief administrator, sent a letter to top police officials that laid bare the accusations and pushed for the officers to be benched.

+Her letter also raised questions over whether the officers snatched up guns, drugs and cash without turning in the evidence.

-The letter does not provide a motive for the officers’ alleged actions.
-The Sun-Times isn’t naming the officers because they haven’t formally been accused of wrongdoing.
+The Chicago Sun-Times isn’t naming the officers because they haven’t charged with any crime or otherwise formally been accused of wrongdoing.

-The reported misconduct began on June 15, 2021, when two of the officers made a traffic stop in the 500 block of West 127th Place that was captured on body-worn camera, according to the letter.
-The video showed them finding a stack of cash and a backpack with a large amount of weed, yet the property wasn’t inventoried and there was no record of any arrests.
+The alleged misconduct began on June 15, 2021, when two of the officers made a traffic stop in the 500 block of West 127th Place that was captured on body-worn camera, according to the letter.
+It said the video showed them finding a stack of cash and a backpack with a large amount of marijuana, yet the property wasn’t inventoried, and there was no record of any arrests.

-On July 7, 2021, an officer filled out a case report claiming he found a Canik TP9 handgun in the yard of an abandoned home after he was flagged down in the first block of West 105th Street.
+On July 7, 2021, an officer filled out a case report in which he said he found a Canik TP9 handgun in the yard of an abandoned home after he was flagged down in the first block of West 105th Street.
 A car assigned to that officer and two other cops drove by the home that day but didn’t stop, according to the letter.

 Last December, the FBI notified COPA “of another possible incident of an improper gun seizure” the same day that appears related to the report about the Canik TP9.

-Body camera footage showed three officers talking to a person who admitted to having a gun in his fanny pack but claimed to be holding it for his cousin, the letter shows.
-One of the officers took the gun while another began talking about “F/P,” or found property.
+Body-camera footage showed three officers talking with a person who admitted to having a gun in his fanny pack but said he was holding it for his cousin, the letter said.
+One of the officers took the gun, and another began talking about “F/P” — found property.
 The officer who was recording then turned off his camera.

 There were no arrests or other records of that interaction.